 It is said that drinking a single cup on matcha is like drinking ten cups of regular green tea.
 That is because matcha is the only form of tea in which the whole leaf is consumed.
-Since only the best quality of tea leaves and stringent process are used to make matcha, it offers more of the health benefits of green tea than the other varieties.
+Since only the best quality of tea leaves and the stringent process is used to make matcha, it offers more of the health benefits of green tea than the other varieties.

-In Japan, matcha is known as antioxidant powerhouse.
+In Japan, matcha is known as an antioxidant powerhouse.
 Antioxidants are the magical nutrients and enzymes responsible for giving us younger-looking skin, boosting memory and concentration, increasing energy level, and preventing a number of life-threatening diseases like cancer.

 Does Matcha Contain any Caffeine?